Infixo/WWR-AITweaks/README.md

 - (0.2) Balanced line growth - manager will try for all vehicles be of similar tier.
 - (0.2) Optimal number of vehicles accounts for trip time and type of vehicles.
 - (0.2) Evaluation results can be displayed as a tooltip by UITweaks.
+- (0.5) AI companies evaluate lines twice a month (instead of once).
 - IMPORTANT NOTES.
   - The process of upgrading/downgrading vehicles involves first selling the old one, and after that buying a new one, same as in the vanilla gamem btw.
 It is imperative to make sure the hub manager has enough funds to acquire a new vehicle.
   - Only evaluation core and decision logic is changed, other supporting routines (e.g. selecting a better or worse vehicle) are still vanilla versions.

+### (0.5) More diversity in AI companies
+AI companies now have a chance to be
+- Land-only: road vehicles + trains.
+- Non-land: planes and ships.
+- Any combination of 3 types.

 ### Troubleshooting
 - Output messages are logged into AITweaksLog.txt in the %TEMP% dir.
 Please consult me on Discord to understand the log.